Friday, February 21, 2014

 Now a new study by Lorena Moscardelli, a geologist at the University of Texas, Austin, puts forward yet another line of evidence.

 Today, large fields of boulder-size rocks blanket parts of Mars' northern plains.
-By pointing to analogue on our Earth, Moscardelli suggests that the boulders were delivered to their current locations by catastrophic underwater landslides—bolstering evidence for an ancient Martian ocean.
+By pointing to analogue geological features on our Earth, Moscardelli suggests that the boulders were delivered to their current locations by catastrophic underwater landslides—bolstering evidence for an ancient Martian ocean.

 The boulders were spotted by the HiRISE camera on the Mars Reconnaissance Orbiter a while ago.
 So Moscardelli is not reporting their presence as something new, but rather a new interpretation of the processes behind their origin.
 The paper was published this month in a journal of the Geological Society of America.